Scrum Events #1 The Sprint

 In Scrum it is allowed to cancel the Sprint if Sprint Goal is out-of-date due to the technology change or different market situation.
 I would say that it is a really rare situation, but it can happen and it can be done only by the Product Owner - the only person who has authority to cancel the Sprint.

-From a technical perspective when Sprint is cancelled, “Done” work items need to be reviewed.
+From a technical perspective when Sprint is cancelled, "Done" work items need to be reviewed.
 If they are potentially releasable, they can be accepted by the Product Owner.
 The approach related to other incomplete items is similar like at the end of a normal Sprint.
-They go back to the Product Backlog and Development Team will need to re-estimate them.
+They go back to the Product Backlog and Developers will need to re-estimate them.

-Cancellation of the Sprint is possible, but it is uncommon and it can be done only by the Product Owner.
+- Cancellation of the Sprint is possible, but it is uncommon and it can be done only by the Product Owner.

 I hope that this post helped you to understand the basic idea of the Sprint.
 I will continue describing all other Scrum events in my next posts.